Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Selasa, 1 April 2025 13.38.05 UTC
+- WIB: Selasa, 1 April 2025 14.26.33 UTC
-- WITA: Selasa, 1 April 2025 14.38.05 UTC
+- WITA: Selasa, 1 April 2025 15.26.33 UTC
-- WIT: Selasa, 1 April 2025 15.38.05 UTC
+- WIT: Selasa, 1 April 2025 16.26.33 UTC

 Kutipan Inspiratif:
-"Why are we, as a nation so obsessed with foreign things?
-Is it a legacy of our colonial years?
-We want foreign television sets.
-We want foreign shirts.
-We want foreign technology.
-Why this obsession with everything imported?"
+"Life is like a steering wheel, it only takes one small move to change your entire direction."

-Kategori: technology
+Kategori: motivational